They say…

 Appropriately, the ‘control’ beer stood midway in terms of character.
 Maris Otter (MO), the celebrated English variety of two-row winter barley, is still rated very highly among the world’s brewers as a precursor of top quality pale malt, and Simpsons is one of the best known of the UK’s remaining maltings, with plants in Essex, Norfolk and Northumberland.

-Simpsons Maris Otter Pale (4.7%) was one of the stronger beers, and slightly darker than some, shading to an glow, with a very good sticky white head.
+Simpsons Maris Otter Pale (4.7%) was one of the stronger beers, and slightly darker than some, shading to an orange glow, with a very good sticky white head.
 A subtle grainy note and light esters were evident on a creamy aroma, while the light palate had a slightly brittle acidity alongside sweetness.
 Hops seemed more evident, interacting with husky grain, while the finish also had a light acidity and gentle underlying bitterness.
 The MO arguably did best of all in enabling the very quiet voice of the hops to make itself heard.

 The last two beers demonstrated the depth of character that good malt can offer.
 Despite the neutrality of the overall recipe these beers were well worth drinking in their own right and might even be worth working up into commercial recipes, perhaps with a few tweaks – they were certainly streets ahead of the sort of timid, sweet, malt (and adjunct)-focused beer that sadly accounts for much of the mass market.